 Had a chat with a young startup founder yesterday.
 She was in her early twenties.
-Young blood with full of energy.
+Youngblood, full of energy.

-Her startup is about creating a fitness related solution using mobile-first approach.
+Her startup is about creating a fitness related solution using a mobile-first approach.

 The idea looked good.
 She was talented and confident.
 She was determined to make it happen.